Health Benefits of Mushroom, Uses And Its Side Effects

 Mushrooms have to be cooked to get their nutritional benefits as their cell walls are indigestible if not exposed to heat.
 However, mushrooms contain a few nutrients and vitamins which provide quite a few health benefits.
-Consumption of mushrooms helps to fight different types of cancer, regulates blood cholesterol levels and thus helps to fight diabetes.
-They also aid in strengthening our immune system and also help to lose weight.
+Consumption of mushrooms helps to fight different types of cancer, regulates blood cholesterol levels, and thus helps to fight diabetes.
+Mushrooms aid in strengthening our immune system and also help to lose weight.

 Mushrooms are rich in anti-oxidants that fight against the harmful free radicals in our body.
 If not acted upon, these free radicals tend to harm our body cells which might eventually lead to cancer.
 Selenium is a mineral found in mushrooms that facilitates the functioning of our liver enzymes and thus helps to detoxify certain cancer-causing compounds in our body.
 Vitamin D is also present in mushrooms which regulates the cell growth cycle and prevents the growth of cancer cells.

 Mushrooms have no cholesterol or fat and are very low in carbohydrates.
-They however contain fiber and other enzymes which help to lower cholesterol levels.
-They are also rich in lean protein content that helps to burn cholesterol.
-Thus consumption of mushroom helps to regulate the cholesterol levels and protects your heart.
+They however contain fiber and other enzymes that help to lower cholesterol levels.
+Mushrooms are also rich in lean protein content that helps to burn cholesterol.
+Thus consumption of mushrooms helps to regulate cholesterol levels and protects your heart.

 Mushroom contains calcium which helps to strengthen our bones and also aids in bone formation.
 Thus incorporating mushrooms in your diet will provide the necessary calcium that is required for your bones.
 This will delay or prevent the onset of conditions like osteoporosis and other ailments related to degradation of bones like lack of mobility and joint pain.